Eddieaero/Green-agro/README.md

 # Green-Agro
-### The Solution that will solve the SDG 13 in a more smart way while leveraging nature and available resources to reducing the Carbon (greenhouse) emission gas by 30%
+### The Solution that will solve multiple Agriculture problems in  smart way while leveraging available open source data hubs to deliver this product

 ## Features